23003324/EXP-1/README.md

 }
 ```
 ## Expected Output:

 ● When the university issues a certificate, it gets stored as a hash.

 ● A student or employer can verify the certificate by entering the details.

 ● If valid, it returns true; otherwise, false.
-High-Level Overview:
-● Used to prevent fake certificates.
-● Enables quick verification by employers or other institutions.
-● Shows how blockchain can be used in education and credential verification.

 ## Output:

 ### True
 <img width="1920" height="1080" alt="Screenshot 2025-10-05 145901" src="https://github.com/user-attachments/assets/8e3a4682-5552-4783-97ff-38456055799c" />

 ### False
 <img width="1920" height="1080" alt="Screenshot 2025-09-29 152459" src="https://github.com/user-attachments/assets/95a5207e-9fe8-4f3b-8344-a4dac446ef7c" />

 ## High-Level Overview:

 ● Used to prevent fake certificates.

 ● Enables quick verification by employers or other institutions.

 ● Shows how blockchain can be used in education and credential verification.

 ## Result:

 Thus the smart contract for issuing and verifying academic certificates on Ethereum is successfully deployed.